Chitraguptavanshi Kayastha: Social status

 By 1900, the Kayasthas became so dominant as a 'service caste' that "their ability to mould north India's governance led to numerous calls from British officialdom to cut their numbers down".
-The late-nineteenth-century ethnographers and observers unanimously agreed on the Kayasthas' high social status in the Hindu society.
+The late-nineteenth-century ethnographers and observers unanimously agreed on the Kayastha's high social status in the Hindu society.

-They are recognized as a Forward Caste, as they do not qualify for any of the reservation benefits allotted to Scheduled Castes and Scheduled Tribes and Other Backward Classes that are administered by the Government of India.
+They are recognised as a Forward Caste, as they do not qualify for any of the reservation benefits allotted to Scheduled Castes and Scheduled Tribes and Other Backward Classes that are administered by the Government of India.

 Society and culture

 Chitraguptavanshi Kayasthas are primarily divided into twelve subgroups.
-These subgroups have traditionally practiced endogamy within their subgroup.
+These subgroups have traditionally practised endogamy within their subgroup.
 H. Bellenoit has shown that these subgroups tended to reside in certain geographic areas of Hindustan.

 Subgroups

 Writing system

 Kaithi is a historical Brahmic script that was used widely in parts of Northern India especially Awadh and Bihar.
 The script derives its name from the word "Kayastha".
 Documents in Kaithi are traceable to at least the 16th century.
 The script was widely used during the Mughal period.

-Under the British Raj, the script was recognized as the official script of the law courts in some provinces.
+Under the British Raj, the script was recognised as the official script of the law courts in some provinces.
 John Nesfield in Oudh, George Campbell in Bihar and a committee in Bengal all advocated for the use of the script in education.